snac-cooperative/snac_eac_cpf_utils/readme.md

 ---

 This .r56 should be a questionable date.
 It broke the code by trying to turn a null string into a number.
-Either it made 0000 which is questionable (wrong), or saxon died with an error.
+Either it made 0000 which is questionable (wrong), or Saxon died with an error.

     <date localType="questionable">1714 or -15-1757.</date>